What is a multi-vehicle car insurance policy?

 How many cars can you add to a multi-car policy?

-This will ultimately depend on the insurance provider, so it’s best to check to see what their terms and conditions allow for.
+This will ultimately depend on the provider, so it’s best to check to see what their terms and conditions allow for.

 What other car insurance discounts are available?